 In our opinion, the assumptions and method used to determine the annual required contribution, as adopted by the Board of Trustees, represent reasonable expectations of anticipated plan experience.
+Further, it is our opinion that all assumptions and methods used for funding purposes meet parameters set by Actuarial Standards of Practice.

-In our opinion, the valuation results fairly represent the financial condition of the Ohio State Highway Patrol Retirement System as of December 31, 2021 and the GASB Statement Nos.
-67 and 74 results as of December 31, 2022.
+In our opinion, the valuation results fairly represent the financial condition of the Ohio State Highway Patrol Retirement System as of December 31, 2024 and the GASB Statement Nos.
+67 and 74 results as of December 31, 2024.